Tallaght Hospital / St. James's Hospital Joint Research Ethics Committee (REC)

 The Committee and its work

-The Committee meets 10 times each year, considering between 8 and 10 proposals at each meeting.
+The Committee meets 10 times each year, considering between eight and 10 proposals at each meeting.
 An expert review of each proposal is provided in advance.
 Discussion covers issues such as the validity and utility of the research, balance of risks and benefits and adequacy of consent processes.

 Other matters concerning research ethics are dealt with between meetings by the administrator and, where required, by decision of the Chairman.